erleben/OpenTissue/documentation/using_cmake.md

-= Install CMake =
+# Install CMake

-[http://www.cmake.org/HTML/Download.html link Download] CMake and install it onto your system.
-The installation is pretty straightforward, if you get into trouble have a look at the [http://www.cmake.org/HTML/Install.html link guide].
+[Download](http://www.cmake.org/HTML/Download.html) CMake and install it onto your system.
+The installation is pretty straightforward, if you get into trouble have a look at the [guide](http://www.cmake.org/HTML/Install.html).
 Note that if you are running Gentoo it is probably easiest to use Gentoo-Portage to install CMake onto your system.

-= Running CMake on Windows =
+# Running CMake on Windows

 Here follows a quick step-by-step specific for OpenTissue.
 In the example we are running windows and want Visual Studio 2005 project files.

-== Step 1 ==
+## Step 1

 * First you open the CMake program (you probably got an icon on your desktop, so just double click on this icon)
 * Specify the path for the OpenTissue source code.
 This is the folder location on your hard drive where you choice to check-out OpenTissue from the subversion repository.
 * Specify a path where you want the ''binaries'' to be.
 This folder will contain the generated Visual Studio project files.
 I (kenny) prefer out-of-source tree build and like to put everything into a build sub folder.

-== Step 2 ==
+## Step 2

 * Next click on the configure button.
 CMake now ask you want type of generator you want.
 This is where you pick what kind of ''makefiles'' you want in the build-folder you specified in the previous step.
 I simply selected the Visual Studio 8 2005 generator and click the OK-button.

-== Step 3 ==
+## Step 3

 * Next CMake might ask you if it should create the build folder you specified.
 Just accept this
 * Now you have to wait a while.
 While you wait CMake will examine all the CMakeList.txt files in your source-tree.
 In the end you will presented with the results of CMakes efforts.

 Now you should see a lot of Cache values marked with a red-color.

-== Step 4 ==
+## Step 4

 The red color simply mean that CMake asks you to decide whether you want to override/set any of the shown values.
 A quick look through the cache values reveal that the Boost_INCLUDE_DIR cache value is completely wrong but all other values looks good.
 For convenience I have made a quick explanation of some of the most magical cache values in the table below.
 If you do not care about what they are used for simply skip the table.